mpv-player/mpv/DOCS/man/options.rst

 ``--stream-capture=<filename>``
     Allows capturing the primary stream (not additional audio tracks or other kind of streams) into the given file.
-Capturing can also be started and stopped by changing the filename with the ``stream-capture`` slave property.
+Capturing can also be started and stopped by changing the filename with the ``stream-capture`` property.
     Generally this will not produce usable results for anything else than MPEG or raw streams, unless capturing includes the file headers and is not interrupted.
 Note that, due to cache latencies, captured data may begin and